latcaa-ce-ntu/ce7-grp-2-capstone/README.md

   - An open-source vulnerability scanner that identifies known security vulnerabilities in container images and filesystems.
 #### Docker run test
   - Runs the Docker container to make sure it can launch successfully.
+#### ZAP Scan
+  - OWASP ZAP (Zed Attack Proxy) is an open-source web application DAST security scanner that identifies vulnerabilities and security issues by simulating attacks on web applications.

 ### Docker CD